brandon-sharpe/Zillow-Clustering-Project/README.md

 I failed to beat the baseline model RMSE of .15

-My best model was a Tweedie Regressor with an RMSE of .178 on unseen data
+My best model was an OLS model with an RMSE of .161 on unseen data

 The clusters I created where ineffective given more time I'd like to do more engineering.